konicyQWQ/babel-plugin-lite-regenerator/readme.md

 This babel plugin is a ported version of TypeScript generator transform.
 It can transform async and generator function to state machine using the way of TypeScirpt.

+Babel uses `regenerator-transform` whose helper function is about **6.6kB**, but that of TypeScript just is about **1.1KB**.
+Therefore, this plugin can decrease the bundle size if the project need to polyfill.

 ## install

 ```bash